The Law Advantage

 Joseph Reid

-To graduate from the Certificate in Law, you must complete four of the seven courses with a minimum final grade of "C+" in each course, and with an overall GPA of 2.60.
-You can finish requirements before or after graduation.
+To graduate from the Certificate in Law, you must complete four of the nine courses with a minimum final grade of "C+" in each course, and an overall GPA of 2.60.
+Requirements can be completed before or after graduation.

-If you are a current undergraduate Queen's student*, two Law courses at the 200-level may count as electives towards your degree requirements and you will be assessed home faculty tuition fees.
+If you are a current undergraduate Queen's student*, two Law courses at the 200-level may count as electives towards your degree requirements and you are assessed home faculty tuition fees.

-As the Certificate in Law is a second credential, the two remaining courses must be taken at the 700-level and at the Faculty of Law tuition rate.
+The Certificate in Law is a second credential and the two remaining courses must be taken at the 700-level and at the Faculty of Law tuition rate.
 Courses at the 700-level do not count towards degree requirements but are included in your overall GPA.
-Once courses are completed, students are not able to retroactively change a 700-level Law course to a 200-level Law course.
+Once courses are completed in a term, students cannot retroactively change from a 700-level Law course to a 200-level Law course.

 When enrolling in 200-level Law courses in SOLUS, please select your home faculty when choosing the academic program (I.e. BAH, BCOM, FEAS).